cardano-scaling/hydra/hydra-explorer/README.md

 A small executable which connects to a chain like the `hydra-node`, but puts any observations as traces onto `stdout`.

-To run, pass a `--node-socket`, corresponding network id.
+To run, pass a `--node-socket` and the corresponding network id.
 For example:

 ``` shell
 hydra-explorer \